-FINANCIAL STATEMENT FINDINGS Finding & Recommendation Current Status Organization Explanation If Not Implemented 2021-001.
+FINANCIAL STATEMENT FINDINGS

+Finding & Recommendation Current Status Organization Explanation If Not Implemented 2023-001.
 Financial Closing Process Accurate financial reporting is an important element of an entity's performance evaluation and strategic decision-making process.
 The year-end close and reconciliation of the Authority's financial data represents a significant internal control process of its financial reporting and should not rely on the additional level of control supplied by an external financial audit.
-We identified adjustments necessary to properly present the Authority's financial statements and notes to the financial statements in accordance with generally accepted accounting principles (GAAP) as of June 30, 2021.
-Refer to repeat finding 2022-001.
-See Authority's action plan for finding at 2022-001.
+We identified adjustments necessary to properly present the Authority's financial statements and notes to the financial statements in accordance with generally accepted accounting principles (GAAP) as of June 30, 2023.
+Refer to repeat finding 2024-001.
+See Authority's action plan for finding at 2024-001.
+This is a repeat of a finding in the previous year audit.
 We recommend the Authority document in detail the year-end closing process and outline procedures, responsible parties, and timelines to improve the efficiency and accuracy of the process.
 We recommend that the Authority focus on conversion entries required to convert governmental funds from modified accrual to full accrual that required significant adjustments as a result of our audit.